 - Students will be given a Stage 1 warning for their first incident.
-Should the student rectify their behaviour and make a positive choice no further action will be taken. - If the student continues, they will receive a Stage 2 warning and a negative will be added to the system (MCAS). - If there continues to be disruptive low-level behaviour the student will receive a Stage 3 warning and COT will be called to remove the student from the lesson.
-This will result in a 20-minute lunch time detention.
+Should the student rectify their behaviour and make a positive choice no further action will be taken. - If there continues to be disruptive low-level behaviour the student will receive a Stage 2 warning and COT will be called to remove the student from the lesson.
+This will result in a negative being added to the system (MCAS) as well as a 20-minute lunch time detention.